-If the principal investigator changes affiliations or ceases research in the field for which the award was made, the award will terminate and the remaining balance will be returned to the Emergency Medicine Foundation.
+If the PI makes any changes, including affiliations or ceases research in the field for which the award was made, that jeopardizes the research, he/she is responsible for immediately notifying EMF.
+The award will immediately terminate and the remaining balance will be returned to the Emergency Medicine Foundation.